 - Create a System Image

-- Plugin the external drive, and make sure it’s accessible from the file explorer.
+- Plugin the external drive or USB, and make sure it’s accessible from the file explorer.

 - Create a Folder with the name Backup in it.
 Now right-click > properties > sharing > share with > select your account.